 lcon Property Description Q Selection Mode Allows you to choose the method to visually select multiple elements: Lasso: Allows you to select multiple elements by drawing a lasso around them with your mouse.
 Marquee: Allows you to select multiple elements by drawing a rectangle around them.
-This is faster, as you only need to drag your mouse from one corner of the rectangle to lcon Property Description its opposite corner, but it may not be as precise as you want.
+This is faster, as you only lcon Property Description need to drag your mouse from one corner of the rectangle to its opposite corner, but it may not be as precise as you want.
 You can press and hold the Alt key to temporarily use the other selection mode.
-A Snap to Contour Snaps your selection or point to any line you position it on.
+Snaps your selection or point to any line you position it on.
 As soon as you move it close enough to another line, your point or selection will snap to it.
-Snap and Align Snaps the selected anchor point to any existing line while displaying temporary rulers as a guide that you can also snap your anchor point to.
-Show Contour Editor Controls When enabled, selecting several control points will make a manipulator bounding box appear.
+A Snap to Contour Snap and Align Snaps the selected anchor point to any existing line while displaying temporary rulers as a guide that you can also snap your anchor point to.
+When enabled, selecting several control points will make a manipulator bounding box appear.
 You can use this manipulator to scale and rotate the selection of points.
-Apply to Line and Colour Art Allows you to perform drawing operations on both the Line Art and Colour Art layers of your drawing simultaneously.
+Show Contour Editor Controls Tip Style If you select and remove part of a pencil line, this option allows you to choose which kind of line tip the removed segment should leave behind: